ijbd/CoalPlants/README.md

 2/19/2021
 > **My Realization:** the EIA emission/generation data is *very* incomplete.
 Should have checked beforehand?
 Yes. **Needed update:** Get emission data from another source (maybe eGRID or directly from CEMS).
 Overall program should be very similar, but data sources and *possibly* data-level (plant versus generator) will need to be changed for the entire script.

-## Use
+## Interface

 This module is used for processing and accessing marginal health costs ($/MWh) for power plants across the United States.
-Running `easiur.py` will generate the `marginalHealthCosts.csv` which holds the important data for this module.
+Running `easiur.py` will generate the `marginalHealthCosts.csv` which holds the desired MHC data.
 The public interface of this module should consist only of the `getMarginalHealthCosts` function.

 ### Example: